 These estimates suggest that the response of firms to internal remoteness is different from that to international remoteness.
 The former operates mainly through the EM of firms and products, whereas the latter operates primarily through quantity margins besides restricting trade along the EM.
 It seems that the extensive margin declines relatively more sharply with internal distance simply because firms have an extra margin of adjustment through their location choices.
 Among other factors, the variation in mode of shipment for inland and international transportation could explain the large marginal effect of domestic distance.
 Inland transportation occurs mainly through the land route which is particularly cost intensive given the poor infrastructure.
 By contrast, international transportation costs have fallen drastically with the improvement in the international shipping and communication technologies.
-This differential change in distance effect over time is further explored in section 6.
+This differential change in distance effect over time is further explored in subsequent paragraphs.

 In the case of distance (a proxy for trade costs), the usual assumption in gravity modelling has been that it reflects transportation costs, which vary with the quantity exported.
 The positive response of quantities, however, suggests that there may be a fixed cost element associated with the domestic distance component.
 For instance, loading, unloading, handling and documentation charges do not vary with distance.
 These estimations suggest that the fixed cost component of domestic distance operates through average sales and the variable cost component through EM by restricting the entry of firms.
-It seems that domestic distance may be capturing the other elements; for example, information networks may decline with distance from port and absence of information may increase the cost of entry (Krautheim, 2009).
+It seems that domestic distance from port and absence of information may increase the cost of entry (Krautheim, 2009).
 This analysis also shows that internal distance to sea ports has some sort of selection effect on firms and products.
 It restricts the entry of firms into exporting but the entrants export a higher volume on average.